JackyLee1230/JackyLee1230/README.md

 ###

-<p align="left">I am a Penultimate Year Computer Science student at the University of Hong Kong.</p>
+<p align="left">I am a Final Year Computer Science student at the University of Hong Kong.</p>

 ###